oonap0oo/Numworks-calculator/README.md

 ## heron.py

 Tested on the calculator using software version 23.2.6.
 Defines a function heronarea() which calculates the area of a triangle in terms of the three side lengths.
-The function can be calles with the three lengths as parameters or without parameters.
+The function can be called with the three lengths as parameters or without parameters.
 This code can run on CPython as well.

 ## bal.py